invoke-ai/InvokeAI/docs/installation/010_INSTALL_AUTOMATED.md

     On Windows systems if you get an "Untrusted Publisher" warning.
     Click on "More Info" and then select "Run Anyway."
 You trust us, right?

-6. Alternatively, from the command line, run the shell script or .bat file:
+6.  **[Alternative] Launch the installer script from the command line**: Alternatively, from the command line, run the shell script or .bat file:

     ```cmd
     C:\Documents\Linco> cd InvokeAI-Installer
     C:\Documents\Linco\invokeAI> install.bat
     ```

-7. The script will ask you to choose where to install InvokeAI.
+7.  **Select the location to install InvokeAI**: The script will ask you to choose where to install InvokeAI.
 Select a directory with at least 18G of free space for a full install.
 InvokeAI and all its support files will be installed into a new directory named `invokeai` located at the location you specify.